US Supreme Court to hear Oklahoma death row inmate Glossip's appeal | Law-Order

 US Supreme Court to hear Oklahoma death row inmate Glossip's appeal

-The U.S. Supreme Court on Monday agreed to hear Oklahoma death row inmate Richard Glossip's bid to challenge his conviction for a 1997 murder-for-hire based on his claim that prosecutors wrongly withheld key evidence favorable to his defense.
-The justices took up Glossip's appeal of a lower court's refusal to grant him a hearing after that court determined the newly obtained evidence would not have changed the outcome of Glossip's case.
+The U.S. Supreme Court on Monday agreed to hear Oklahoma death row inmate Richard Glossip's bid to challenge his conviction for a 1997 murder-for-hire based on his claim that prosecutors wrongly withheld certain evidence favorable to his defense.
+The justices took up Glossip's appeal of a lower court's refusal to grant him a hearing after that court determined the newly obtained evidence would not have changed the case's outcome.
 The Supreme Court in May 2023 halted Glossip's scheduled execution while they considered whether to take up his appeal challenging his conviction on various grounds.

 Glossip was convicted of commissioning the 1997 murder of Barry Van Treese, owner of the Best Budget Inn motel in Oklahoma City where Glossip was a manager.
 Van Treese was beaten to death with a baseball bat by maintenance worker Justin Sneed, who confessed to the killing and said Glossip had hired him to do it.
-Recent investigations into the case led Glossip's lawyers to evidence that they said cast doubt on the reliability of Sneed, the prosecution's key witness, prompting them to seek relief at the Oklahoma Court of Criminal.
+Recent investigations into the case led Glossip's lawyers to evidence that they said cast doubt on the reliability of Sneed, the prosecution's key witness, prompting them to seek relief at the Oklahoma Court of Criminal Appeals.
+Defense lawyers told that appellate court that Sneed had misled the jury about his psychiatric condition at the time of the murder.

+Among the issues the Supreme Court will weigh is whether Glossip's due process rights under the U.S. Constitution were violated by the failure of prosecutors to disclose that Sneed was receiving mental health treatment, and the prosecution's failure to correct Sneed's false testimony about the care he received.
+John Mills, an attorney for Glossip, praised the justices for taking up the case and expressed gratitude for Oklahoma Attorney General Gentner Drummond's support of the appeal.

+"We are grateful that the court is providing Richard Glossip the opportunity to argue that Oklahoma should not be permitted to kill him," Mills said.
+The case is due to be argued during the Supreme Court's next term, which begins in October.
+Justice Neil Gorsuch did not participate in considering whether to hear the appeal, apparently because he dealt with Glossip's case at an earlier stage while serving on a lower court.

-His legal team responded by filing a pair of appeals to the Supreme Court, one of which was supported by Oklahoma's Republican Attorney General Gentner Drummond, with the justices then halting his execution that had been scheduled for May 18, 2023.
+His legal team's appeal to the Supreme Court was supported by Drummond, a Republican, with the justices then halting his execution that had been scheduled for May 18, 2023.
 Glossip was found guilty of first-degree murder in 1998.
 After an appeals court threw out that conviction, he was found guilty again in 2004.
 He has drawn a range of prominent supporters while pursuing long-running appeals of his conviction, including from celebrity Kim Kardashian.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)